RakhithJK/python-telegram-bot-python-telegram-bot-wiki/Handling-network-errors.md

 ## Tweaking PTB
 ### Networking backend tweaks

-PTB performs HTTPS requests using through the `telegram.request.BaseRequest` interface.
+PTB performs HTTPS requests using the `telegram.request.BaseRequest` interface.
 The method `BaseRequest.do_request` accepts four parameters for controlling timeouts:

 * `read_timeout` specifies the maximum amount of time (in seconds) to wait for a response from Telegram’s server